 Jonas LG Karlsson lives with his wife, Lindsay, in the small town of Sleepy Hollow in New York.
-Through their youtube and social media channels, ‘It’s a Charming Life’, they share their day-to-day cottagecore life with mindfulness and slow living at the center of their lifestyle.
+Via their youtube and social media channels, ‘It’s a Charming Life’, they share their day-to-day cottagecore life with mindfulness and slow living at the center of their lifestyle.
 Living in a small cottage next to a cemetery equally adds to the excitement for viewers who are into all things spooky.

-Professional Pumpkin Carver during fall season, artist and illustrator all year round, we were curious how a Swede from Nyköping ended up in Sleepy Hollow, and what the simple life in, perhaps one of the spookiest towns in the United States, looks like.
+Professional Pumpkin Carver during the fall season, artist and illustrator all year round, we were curious how a Swede from Nyköping ended up in Sleepy Hollow, and what the simple life in, perhaps one of the spookiest towns in the United States, looks like.

 From Nyköping to Sleepy Hollow, why did you decide to leave Sweden for the United States?